What Are Cloud Optimized Point Clouds (COPCs)?

 What Does “Cloud Optimized” Really Mean?

 COPC follows a broader movement in geospatial data management called Cloud-Native Geospatial.
-COPC follows many of the tenants from Cloud-Native Geospatial, such as:
+COPC follows many of the tenets from Cloud-Native Geospatial, such as:

 • Chunked and Indexed for Fast Access – Data is structured so that users can query small sections without downloading the entire file.